The Solution: Default Climate Funds

 Leadership means taking bold, decisive action to stem the global climate crisis.

 BlackRock is the world’s largest investor in fossil fuels.
-With a $7 trillion-dollar portfolio, it invests billions in coal, oil, and gas, including tar sands and Arctic oil.
+With an $8-trillion-dollar portfolio, it invests billions in coal, oil, and gas, including tar sands and Arctic oil.
 Yet, the truth is indisputable: to maintain a habitable planet we must cut global emissions in half within this decade.
 That means we can’t afford to keep pumping money into fossil fuels

 But Larry Fink and the financial industry must recognize that small steps and talk are not enough.
 Our future depends on bold, decisive action.
 Asset managers have the power to make immediate changes – and the responsibility to implement these feasible solutions.